ADR-153: Transform SDK component

 CRDT_TYPE: LastWriteWin-Element-Set

-The Transform component is serialized using a plain-old C struct due to the amount of times it needs to be serialized and deserialized, it uses a fixed memory layout, represented as TransformComponent in the following snippet:
+The Transform component is serialized using a plain-old C struct due to the frequent need for serialization and deserialization.
+It uses a fixed memory layout, represented as TransformComponent in the following snippet:

 struct Vector3 {